 Examples of Nonprofit Vision Statements:

-charity:water’s vision statement affirms their belief that we can end the water crisis in our lifetime by ensuring every person on the planet has access to life’s most basic need: clean drinking water.
+- charity:water’s vision statement: end the water crisis in our lifetime by ensuring every person on the planet has access to life’s most basic need: clean drinking water.

 A mission statement should be more tangible, have a shorter lifespan (think 1-5 years), and evolve more frequently than vision statements.
 This is the fundamental purpose of the organization-defined goal that helps you to reach the vision.